This post may contain affiliate links. Read our disclosure policy here.

 All my best kid-friendly lunches from over a decade of creating meal plans.
 Add some variety to your child’s lunchbox with these epic lunches, plus receive my Pack Meals Like a Pro ebook, free with purchase!

-This recipe only calls for one cup of quinoa, making it a perfect solution for any leftovers from a previous meal.
-The toppings are entirely up to you, my family seems to like classic pepperoni, diced bell peppers, and black olives the most.
+This recipe only calls for one cup of quinoa and whatever toppings you love most, making it a perfect solution for any leftovers from a previous meal.

-How to Pack Quinoa Bites for Lunch
+How to Make Quinoa Pizza Bites for Lunch

 Make them at the beginning of the week for an easy lunch meal prep.
 One batch yields 24 bites, and they can be frozen into individual servings and reheated in the microwave as needed.